-Dell Online Diagnostics, a stand-alone suite of diagnostic programs or test modules, allows you to run diagnostic tests on Dell systems in a production environment, and helps you ensure maximum uptime of your Dell systems.
-Online Diagnostics allows you to run diagnostic tests on chassis and storage components such as hard drives, physical memory, and network interface cards (NICs.)
+Dell Online Diagnostics, a stand-alone diagnostic program, that allows you to run diagnostic tests on various hardware components of Dell systems in a production environment, and helps you ensure maximum uptime of your Dell systems.

 You can use the graphical user interface (GUI) or the command line interface (CLI) to run diagnostic tests on the hardware that Online Diagnostics discovers on your system.